-Currently, MassBike is working on passing two different bills to increase bike safety.
-Filed in January 2013, the bills garnered significant legislative co-sponsors and will be heard in committee on Wednesday, June 26, 2013.
+MassBike is working on passing two bills in the Massachusetts legislature to increase bike safety.
+Filed in January 2013, the bills have garnered significant legislative co-sponsors.
 The bills are:

 The Act To Protect Vulnerable Road Users (S 1639) defines “vulnerable users” to include bicyclists, pedestrians, wheelchair users, and other non-motorized road users, encourages motorists to exercise more caution when operation around vulnerable road users, educate motorists to operate more safely, and will provide law enforcement with additional tools to protect vulnerable road users.
 This piece of legislation addresses the problem of motorist harassment of vulnerable users by creating both criminal and civil liability for motorists who use their vehicle to physically harass a vulnerable user, and civil liability for motorists who engage in other forms of harassment of vulnerable users.
 (Click here for the full text of the bill).